innodatalabs/tbert/README.md

 Optional deps are needed to use CLI utilities:
 * to convert TF BERT checkpoint to tBERT format
 * to extract features from a sequence
-* to run training of classifier
+* to run training of a classifier

 ```
 pip install -r requirements.txt